1st Edition Rehearsing the Unexpected

 Approach to the territory

-An approach to the territory is proposed through artistic methodologies and cultural mediation, bringing together diverse voices to spot the issues that matter.
-The biennial thus works as a medium that amplifies what is already there, and generates new connections globally.
+An approach to the territory is proposed through artistic methodologies and cultural mediation practices that bring together diverse voices to recognize the issues that matter.
+In this way, the Biennial functions as a platform that amplifies what already exists and generates new connections with the global sphere.

-A critical cartography of Avilés, many voices, Elisa Cuesta
+A critical mapping of Avilés, many voices, Elisa Cuesta

-Integrates interviews with local agents, socio-economic, environmental and cultural data, and allows the detection of connection points between local challenges and global dynamics, especially in relation to environmental emergency and social climate.
+It integrates interviews with local stakeholders, socioeconomic, environmental and cultural data, and helps identify points of connection between local challenges and global dynamics, particularly in relation to environmental emergency and the social climate.

-A process of cultural mediation with local rural organizations to build 'Collectively', Zoe López
+A cultural mediation process with local rural organizations to build En Colectivo, Zoe López

-This exhibition programme is structured on three main axes:
+This exhibition programme is structured around three major axes:

 Enar de Dios Rodríguez, Above all [film still].
 2025

-Works that propose new ways of observing and communicating atmospherics in a context of climate change.
+Works that propose new ways of observing and communicating the atmospheric in a context of climate change.

 Andrea Molina, Sin título.
 Imagen procesual de la Residencia en CIUDEN.
 2026

-An exploration of that which sustains us physically and spiritually in transformation processes: what is lost, what hurts, and also what is celebrated and imagined collectively.
+An exploration of what sustains us physically and spiritually in processes of transformation: what is lost, what hurts, and also what is celebrated and collectively imagined.

-The public programme of the Climate Biennial opens spaces for debate inspired by the works and their locations.
-An invitation to listen and share views from the perspective of art, in an open and participatory environment.
+The public programme of the Climate Biennial opens spaces for dialogue inspired by the artworks and the places that host them.
+It is an invitation to listen and share perspectives through art, in an open and participatory environment.

-The venues and works of the biennial host a series of meetings open for public debate.
-Designed in collaboration with organizations from diverse fields, and with the artists themselves, these debates take art practices in the exhibition programme as a starting point.
+The spaces and artworks of the Biennale host a series of encounters open to public debate.
+Designed together with organizations from different fields and with the artists themselves, these dialogues take the artistic practices of the exhibition programme as their starting point.

 New formats for conversation

-The Biennial wants to experiment with formats that overcome the rigidity of conversations that take place in conventional formal spaces, to encourage the participation of people not usually represented, and to create a layout that fosters listening and reconciliation between those with different ideas or perspectives.
-There will be conversations while walking, outdoor debates in public spaces and participatory theatre proposals, among other formats.
+The Biennale aims to experiment with formats that go beyond the rigidity of conversations typically held in conventional formal spaces, encouraging the participation of people who are not usually represented and creating a disposition for listening and rapprochement among those with different ideas or perspectives.
+There will be conversations while walking, open-air debates in public spaces, and participatory theatre proposals, among other formats.

 A space for understanding

-The public programme seeks to build a civic space where debate without polarization is possible.
-It invites us to live together in disagreement with respect, to recognise differences and to find common ground in a time full of changes and uncertainties.
+The public programme seeks to build a civic space where dialogue without polarization is possible.
+It invites people to coexist in disagreement with respect, to recognize differences and to find common ground in a time full of change and uncertainty.